// 01 Social & Sustainability

 Religion — Employee Distribution

-Religion Total Percentage (%)
+Religion (All Employees) Total Percentage (%)

 Islam 437 95